Garrett Cooper Player Props: Marlins vs. White Sox

 Garrett Cooper At The Plate

-- Cooper has six doubles, a triple, six home runs and seven walks while batting .227.
+- Cooper is hitting .232 with six doubles, a triple, six home runs and seven walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.